 The IRS treats one-member LLCs in the same way as sole proprietorships.
 This means that for tax purposes, a single-member LLC will not pay taxes.
 Instead of filing a return with the IRS, the member/owner of the LLC pays taxes through their personal tax return.

-Steps to report income from as a multi-owner LLC is as follows:
+Steps to report income from a multi-owner LLC are as follows:

 Electing Taxation